webview/webview_deno/README.md

 [webview](https://github.com/zserge/webview) using the
 [webview_rust](https://github.com/Boscop/web-view) library.

-Webview is a tiny cross-platform library to render **web-based GUIs for desktop applications**.
+Webview is a tiny cross-platform library to make **web-based GUIs for desktop applications**.

 ---

-> ⚠️ This project is still in an development.
+> ⚠️ This project is still in development.
 Expect breaking changes.

 ---